 (1) In 2017, Ms. Angelle and Messrs.
 Carrig, O'Toole and Waite held vested grants of restricted stock units totaling 32,939, 32,939, 20,005, and 28,446, respectively.
 Ms. Angelle elected to defer settlement of the restricted stock units until the earlier of 10 years from the date of grant or her separation from service as a director.
 Messrs.
 O'Toole and Waite have each elected to defer settlement of such restricted stock units until the date of his separation from service as a member of our board of directors.
-Mr. Carrig, with respect to 20,005 restricted stock units, elected to defer settlement until the earlier of 10 years from the date of grant or his separation from service as a director, and, with respect to 19,153 restricted stock units, elected to defer settlement until the date of his separation from service as a member of our board of directors.
+Mr. Carrig, with respect to 20,005 restricted stock units, elected to defer settlement until the earlier of 10 years from the date of grant or his separation from service as a member of our board of directors.
+Mr. Carrig, with respect to 19,153 restricted stock units, elected to defer settlement until the date of his separation from service as a member of our board of directors.